hazelcgordon/digitalimprints_experiment/processed_data/codebook.md

 ---

-How much can people like you affect what the government does?
+_internal_efficacy_ - How much can people like you affect what the government does?
 A great deal
 A lot
 A moderate amount